ryanrafferty/sam-samlocal-canaries-demo/README.md

 2. Run the deploy script from the validator folder -> this will create the validator function. (you only do this once)
 3. Run the pre-talk-init script from the pre-talk folder -> this will create/reset the starting app. (you can do this many times to run the demo many times)

+To run the demo:
-Then simply follow the commands text files found on each demo's folder.
+Simply follow the commands text files found on each demo's folder.
 You can see how I did it by splitting my IDE screen here: https://www.youtube.com/watch?v=UIp6sLyvoC0

 Enjoy =)